sporto/elm-tutorial/040_effects/startapp_with_effects.md

 - Changing the browser route
 - Sending an Ajax request

-These are definitely necessary things to do when building a web application.
+These are common things to do when building a web application.
 We will use the full version of StartApp from now on.

 ## Using StartApp